Khumayun/NewUU-CS111-Fall2023-Week2/README.md

 Implement an algorithm to find a path from the start to the finish.
 The algorithm should backtrack when it encounters a dead end.
 Completion Notification: When the turtle reaches the finish point, display a message indicating that the maze has been successfully solved.
+_Hint: use right hand rule_.

 Optional Challenges (for advanced students):
-• Implement additional maze generation algorithms like Prim's or Kruskal's.
+ - Implement additional maze generation algorithms like Prim's or Kruskal's.
-• Allow the user to interactively draw custom mazes.
+ - Allow the user to interactively draw custom mazes.
-• Add animations or sound effects to enhance the user experience.
+ - Add animations or sound effects to enhance the user experience.
-Hint: use right hand rule

 ---
 7. **Long arithmetics**

 Write a program to input number A, then generate 100 digit number and divide it by A.
 Print the result.

 ---
 8. **String matching**

 Write a program to input a sentence and a word then return bool.
 If the word matches any part of the sentence then return index of matching substring, else print “no match”.

 ---
 9. **Spawn prediction**